abc-rp/dob/docs/ontology.md

 We have chosen to use this ontology as a framework as it is very flexible and allows us to easily extend our ontology when needed.

-The section concerning `dob:Result`, `prov:Activity` and `sosa:FeatureOfInterest` is based around the SOSA Ontology [VOCAB-SSN](#vocab-ssn) but more generalised.
-This allows for both consistency between the different types and sources of data but also interoperability between different systems.
+Generally we aim to be as based around the SOSA Ontology [VOCAB-SSN](#vocab-ssn) as possible This allows for both consistency between the different types and sources of data but also interoperability between different systems.
 A description of the alignments between SOSA our ontology is described [here](#alignments/alignments.ttl).

 <!-- Classes and properties in this diagram:
 * [dob:Result](#dobresult)